 3/9/2019 - No fish.
 Gail left some cooked veggie sausage plus baked potatoes.

 3/26/2019 - I forgot to add the spices.
 Not so good!

-10/27/2019 - I substituted a teaspoon of garlic powder for the two cloves.
+10/27/2019 - No fish.
+I substituted a teaspoon of garlic powder for the two cloves.
 I used two cups of egg noodles instead of one.
 For meat, I used 1 1/2 pork chops.
 It gave us about 5 servings.

 2/25/2020 - There werent any egg noodles in our cabinet!
 I sautéd two small red potatoes, diced , with the carrots and onion.
 I only used 3 cups of bouillon, and used one can of mixed vegetables, drained, with the leftover salmon and rice.